 Shopping and banking online have become somewhat routine for many.
 But be aware of the sites where you share your personal information.
 Do they have “https:” (“S” as in “secure”) in the web address and a “lock” symbol after the address?
 If so, you’ are likely conducting a transaction on a secure and reputable website.

-You can learn more about cyber security and keeping your identity safe online through our Cyber Crime & Security: How to Better Protect Your Computer infographic.
-If you’re really interested in cyber security, check out our Cyber Security Bachelor’s degree, which provides the necessary and tactical skills needed for a career in the cyber security field.
+You can learn more about information security and keeping your identity safe online through our Cyber Crime & Security: How to Better Protect Your Computer infographic.
+If you’re really interested in cyber security, check out our information security degree, which provides the necessary and tactical skills needed for a career in the information security field.